aidanduffy68-prog/ABC/docs/PARTNERSHIP_MODEL.md

 **ABC Solution:**
 Cryptographic proof that Foundry delivered correct data.
 When agencies disagree, ABC demonstrates the disagreement is methodology, not data quality—protecting Foundry's reputation and reducing support burden.

+**Use Case: Foundry for AML**
+Foundry for AML enables banks to deploy ML models for risk scoring.
+ABC provides cryptographic verification that all models analyzed identical customer data—critical for regulatory audit and explainability.
+When different ML models produce conflicting risk scores, ABC proves they analyzed the same customer data, enabling transparent audit trails and regulatory compliance.

 ---

 ### 2. Seamless Integration: Technical Proof